SUNY Empire State College's immunization policy is to maintain compliance with New York State Public Health Law 2165 and Law 2167.

 To comply, review Empire State College Immunization Requirement

 Adult Immunization Information

 Your county public health office may offer vaccination clinics and immunizations at little or no cost.
-For more information about the services available to you, or if you wish to receive the meningococcal meningitis vaccine, contact either your private health care provider or your local county Department of Health.
+For more information about the services available to you, or if you wish to receive the meningococcal meningitis vaccine, contact your private health care provider or your county Department of Health.

 For additional information visit: